aporeto-inc/gaia/doc/documentation.md

 ##### `subject` `[][]string`

-The tag or tag expression that dentifies the enforcers that should implement the mapped profile.
+The tag or tag expression that identifies the enforcers that should implement the mapped profile.

 ##### `updateTime` `time` [`autogenerated`,`read_only`]